markhedleyjones/dmenu-extended/README.md

   "-dmenu",
   "-i",
   "-kb-custom-1",
-  "Control+c"
+  "Alt+c"
 ],
 ```

-Now when you press Ctrl+C (or whatever key you bind), the selected entry will be copied to your clipboard and dmenu-extended will exit.
+Now when you press Alt+C (or whatever key you bind), the selected entry will be copied to your clipboard and dmenu-extended will exit.
 You can then paste the entry elsewhere.

 **Note:** This feature is only available when using Rofi.
 Standard dmenu does not support custom key bindings.
+Some key combinations like `Control+c` are already bound by Rofi and cannot be used for custom bindings.

 ## Advanced usage